Hoses, ice packs help tame Tokyo heat before the Olympics

 Still, some athletes at the beach volleyball competition said it wasn’t that bad on Thursday.

-“The hotter the better as far as we’re concerned,” said 40-year-old American veteran Karrie Walsh.
+“The hotter the better as far as we’re concerned,” said 40-year-old American veteran Kerri Walsh Jennings.
 “We’ve played in way hotter and wetter weather than this.
 It’s just a mentality, you definitely do your leg work, do the prep, stay hydrated … but mostly it’s all about your mindset and just handling it.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been edited to correct a name to Kerri Walsh Jennings, not Karrie Walsh.